fr3nch13/cakephp-jira/README.md

 Note: As of the initial version of this plugin, it is read-only, and only supports pulling in info from a single project, and all of it's issues.

+Yes, I know there aren't any unit tests yet.
+If people other than me start using it, I'll add unit tests...
+Unless you want to.

 ## Installation

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).